Israel2709/class-vs-hooks/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you must run:

+### `npm install`

+in order to install all dependencies used within.

+Then, you can run:

 ### `npm start`